SCassady/frontend-nanodegree-feedreader/README.md

 Feedreader Jasmine Tests
 ===============================

-Included is a RSS feedreader for the Udacity blog and 4 specs of Jasmine 2.2 tests, forked from the Udacity Front-End Nanodegree project 10.
+Included is an RSS feedreader for the Udacity blog and 4 specs of Jasmine 2.2 tests, forked from the Udacity Front-End Nanodegree project 10.

 ## 1.)
 Installation and use: